-PRODUCT FEATURES OPERATION
+PRODUCT FEATURES

+OPERATION

 This heater is clean burning.
 It requires no outside venting.
 There is no heat loss out a vent or up a chimney.
-Heat is generated by both realistic flames and glowing coals.
-This heater is designed for ventfree operation with flue damper closed.
+Heat is generated by realistic flames.
+This heater is designed for vent-free operation with flue damper closed.
 It has been tested and approved to ANSI Z21.11.2 standard for unvented heaters.
 State and local codes in some areas prohibit the use of vent-free heaters.
-This heater may also be operated as a vented decorative (ANSI Z21.60) product by opening the flue damper (non-thermostat models only).
+This heater may also be operated as a vented decorative (ANSI Z21.60) product by opening the flue damper.